T of C

 Complete recordings not using silk strings include:

 After the Cultural Revolution ended, Guan Pinghu's version was re-released and the piece entered the conservatory repertory, but always in abbreviated versions, ranging in length from 6 to 13 minutes, usually closer to the former.
 As such it subsequently became one of the most popular in the current repertoire, with at least 20 recordings available.
-Recordings by Wu Jinglue and his son Wu Wenguang came out later.22 And in 2006 Hugo released a CD that included Xu Lisun's complete version, as above.23 The version by Yao Bingyan recorded and transcribed by Bell Yung is incomplete, but again his complete version is linked above.24
+The complete recordings by Wu Jinglue and his son Wu Wenguang came out later.25 And in 2006 Hugo released a CD that included Xu Lisun's complete version, as above.26 The version by Yao Bingyan recorded and transcribed by Bell Yung is incomplete, but again his complete version is linked above.27 More recently there have been recordings that stop after Section 27 (the end of the Main Sounds division).

 Regarding my own version, which can be heard